Science

 Prerequisite: Biology or AP Biology

-The Biotechnology class is a lab-based class in which students learn molecular biology techniques in both an experimental and health-based context.
-Appropriate for all students who have completed either prerequisite biology course, this hands-on class builds on the junior experience by allowing students to explore cutting-edge science in an approachable way.
-Students learn to manipulate DNA and work with recombinant proteins, among other techniques.
-An emphasis is also placed on understanding how core techniques can be used to address health issues and other societal challenges.
+Students learn molecular biology techniques in both an experimental and health-based context.
+This hands-on lab-based class builds on the junior experience by allowing students to explore cutting-edge science in an approachable way.
+They learn to manipulate DNA and work with recombinant proteins, among other techniques.
+An emphasis is placed on understanding how core techniques can be used to address health issues and other societal challenges.
 Students have the opportunity to design their own experiments and connect with the local biotechnology community through field trips.

 • Chemistry